Detroit Line (Norfolk Southern)

 The Detroit Line is a freight railroad line owned and operated by the Norfolk Southern Railway in the U.S. states of Michigan and Ohio.

 Description

-The line begins south of Gibraltar Road in Gibraltar, Michigan, south of Detroit, Michigan, and runs southwest to Toledo, Ohio, and consists of two separate and parallel tracks.
+The line begins south of Gibraltar Road in Gibraltar, Michigan as a continuation of the Conrail Detroit Line, and runs southwest to Toledo, Ohio, consisting of two separate and parallel tracks.
 Track #1 is the southbound track originally owned by the Lake Shore & Michigan Southern Railway.
-Track #2 is the northbound track originally owned by Michigan Central Railroad.
+Track #2 parallels Track #1 to the east running from adjacent to 0.5 mi apart, and is the northbound track originally owned by Michigan Central Railroad.
 Track #2 is paralleled directly to its east by the CN/GTW Shore Line Subdivision from the start of the line at Gibraltar Road to Vienna Junction just north of the Michigan–Ohio state line.
-Track #1 lies to the west of Track #2 where it runs from adjacent or 1/2 mile apart.
-At the lines northern end it becomes the line of the same name for the Conrail Shared Assets Operations; its south end is at the Chicago Line at Air Line Junction in western Toledo.
+The Detroit Line's southern end is at the Chicago Line at Air Line Junction in western Toledo.